This week in Wichita dining: Openings, closings and tasty things to do

 Wichita has a busy restaurant scene, and unless you follow closely along at Dining with Denise and Kansas.com, you might miss some of the delicious developments.

-Here’s an end-of-the-week rundown of everything we discovered in the past seven days.
-This recap is for the week of Sept.
-16-22.
+Here’s an end-of-the-week rundown of everything we discovered in the last seven days.
+This recap is for the week of Sept.23-29.

 And by the way, if you want all this information sent to your inbox every Friday, just sign up for the Dining with Denise newsletter by following this link.